Frequently Asked Questions

 The in-person Great American Seed Up events are our original idea bringing bulk seed and seed saving education to our local community.
-We are planning in-person events for 2021, with social distancing concerns addressed to the best of our abilities.
+We plan in-person events for Phoenix in Late October or Early November each year.
 Below are some of the frequently asked questions and the answers that can help explain our original program.

 Here’s how it works